CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.4 emergency management.md

 #### DER.4.A16 Emergency preparedness and emergency response planning for outsourced components [Institutional Management] (IA)

-In emergency preparedness and response planning for outsourced components, the contractor's emergency management SHOULD audit the supplier or service provider's emergency management.
+In emergency preparedness and response planning for outsourced components, the contractor's emergency management SHOULD check the supplier's or service provider's emergency management.
 This examination SHOULD be performed regularly by a person in charge of the institution's management.
 Also, the procedures in emergency tests and exercises SHOULD be coordinated with the supplier or outsourcing service provider and possibly carried out together.
 The results and evaluations SHOULD be exchanged regularly between the institution's management and the supplier or service provider.
 This should include any improvement measures.

 4 Further Information